jon-heard/MagicaVoxel---Object-merger/README.md

 # MagicaVoxel - Object merger
 A python 3 script to create a modified version of a VOX file.
-The modification is to merge visible objects in all layers down to a single object while retaining animation frames.
+The modification is to merge visible objects in all layers down to a single object while maintaining animation key-frames.

 ---